Nizar1999/ACTrainer/README.md

 # Disclaimer
 Assault Cube is an open source game.

-This trainer only works and is to be used in offline mode
+This trainer is for educational purposes only.

 # Features
 - God Mode